S01E09: Showcasing Leadership as a Board Member with Brian Toller

 - Canada Revenue Agency: www.cra-arc.gc.ca/charitylists/

 S01E01: Eric Lauer – The Fight for Movember

 Eric has been involved with fundraising for almost ten years.
 His fundraising “career” ironically started with bake sales and selling chocolate bars at his local Jewish Community Centre (JCC) in Montreal, QC.
-The purpose of which was to help fund after school youth programing for the B’nai Brith Youth Organization.
+The purpose of which was to help fund after-school youth programming for the B’nai Brith Youth Organization.
 He moved to Ottawa for university and began working as an events intern, producing events for young professionals.
-During his time in university he joined an international greek letter fraternity called ACACIA whose motto was “Human Service”.
-Through this organization he would be charged to pursue philanthropic endeavors and to generate funds for various charities and causes.
+During his time in university, he joined an international Greek letter fraternity called ACACIA whose motto was “Human Service”.
+Through this organization, he would be charged to pursue philanthropic endeavours and to generate funds for various charities and causes.
 This would have a lasting impact, as he would always strive to be involved in impacting those around him.